ccnokes/react-toggle-display/README.md

 `if` - boolean

+`tag` - string.
+The tag name to use as the ToggleDisplay element.
+Defaults to span.

 The two first props are simply the inverse of each other.
 Using both at the same time will result in canceling each other out.